aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 #### Vocabularies are large

-In language models, we have to turn the text into a series of tokens.
-Typically, the tokens were words but in modern LLMs the tokens are constructed using the [byte pair encoding algorithm](https://en.wikipedia.org/wiki/Byte_pair_encoding) in which the tokens are not necessarily words but can be phrases, sub-words or single characters.
-I'll go into more detail about the BPE algorithm later in the article.
+In language models, we have to turn the text into a series of **tokens**.
+Tokens are the smallest unit of input when using deep neural network models to model language.

-Once the data is tokenized, then we have to map each token to a vector of numbers which is achieved using an embedding matrix, and at prediction time we have to predict a probability for each of the tokens in our vocabulary.
-So a large vocabulary increases memory requirements by the model due to the increase in size of the embedding matrix for every token in the vocabulary, as well as the increase in number of neurons for predicting the output token, which is usually a linear transformation.
+The vocabulary is then the set of possible tokens.
+We could just use single characters as the set of tokens, which would require a small vocabulary.
+However using single characters poses other difficulties as it would increase the input/output size if every character was modeled separately.
+We would like something flexible enough to handle individual characters as the smallest token, up to entire phrases.
+See  {% cite Radford_Wu_Child_Luan_Amodei_Sutskever_2019 %} for this discussion.

+Vocabularies are large.
 According to the website [open source Shakespeare](https://www.opensourceshakespeare.org/statistics/) there are 28,829 unique words in all of Shakespeare's works, and apparently 40% of those words are used only once.
 That is a lot of words, but relatively modern LLMs (e.g. GPT2) use a token size of ~50,000 {% cite Radford_Wu_Child_Luan_Amodei_Sutskever_2019 %}, since these models need to understand more than just the vocabulary of Shakespeare.

+Large vocabulary sizes pose some challenges.
+The first is that once the data is tokenized, we typically will construct a vector of real numbers, as this is easier to model than simply providing an index.
+This vector is called an embedding vector and the set of embedding vectors for all tokens in the vocabulary the embedding matrix.
+A large vocabulary size means a large embedding matrix.

+Another challenge with a large vocabulary size is that when we predict each token at the decoding step, we typically use a linear transformation, which requires hidden $$\times$$ number of tokens weights, which increases compute.
+For example if the hidden size in the decoder is $$1000$$ and the number of tokens is $$30000$$ then we would require $$1000 \times 30000 = 3e7$$ weights (multiplications/additons) in this layer alone.

 Large vocabulary sizes also mean that we need a very large dataset in order to capture enough examples for every token in the vocabulary in order to train each token sufficiently.
 For example rarer tokens might be undertrained.